📖 How-to Guides

 Track genuine usage patterns rather than aspirational intentions.
 Services unused for three consecutive months likely provide insufficient value regardless of perceived importance.

 Monitor price changes carefully.
-Streaming services frequently increase prices with minimal notification.
-Regular reviews catch these increases, enabling informed retention decisions.
+Streaming services frequently increase prices with minimal notification, so regular reviews catch these increases and enable informed retention decisions.

 Smart Substitution Strategies for UK Subscription Management